secure411dotorg/process-locking/README.md

 If you try to run your script while it is still running, you will see a message saying that the script is already running, and it will exit rather than run a second copy.

+<a name="license"></a>
+***
+###Legal Notices re GPLv3 Licensing

+    Copyright (C) 2012 April Lorenzen

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>